Master of Arts in English

 Admission to the Program and Program Prerequisites

-- Applicants must have a cumulative grade point average of 2.5 or better.
+- Applicants who hold bachelor's degrees in English or related areas must have a cumulative grade point average (GPA) of 2.5 or better.

 - To provide an avenue for the student of English to keep abreast of current literary and rhetorical theories and practices.